egr314-team303/asu/index.md

 ![image caption](https://github.com/egr314-team303/egr314-team303.github.io/blob/main/Voltage%20Rgulator.png?raw=true)

-Because the Third one has the lowest price and the highest availability.
-At the same time, it meets the requirements of our project, safe to use, can withstand severe temperature changes, stable 3.3V output and 1A safe current output.It’s surface amount.
+This Voltage Regulator has the lowest price and the highest availability.
+At the same time, it meets the requirements of our project, safe to use, can withstand severe temperature changes, stable 3.3V output and 1A safe current output.As well being surface mount.

 ![image caption](https://github.com/egr314-team303/egr314-team303.github.io/blob/main/Power%20Source.png?raw=true)